-Earnings and net asset value per share: The earnings per share calculations for the years ended December 31, 2020, 2019 and 2018, are computed utilizing the weighted average shares outstanding for the period.
+Earnings and net asset value per share: The earnings per share calculations for the years ended December 31, 2022, 2021 and 2020, are computed utilizing the weighted average shares outstanding for the period.
 Net asset value per share is calculated using the number of shares outstanding as of the end of the period.

 Stock Repurchase Program: The Company has an open market stock repurchase program (the "Stock Repurchase Program") under which the Company may acquire up to \$5,000 of its outstanding common stock.
-Under the Stock Repurchase Program, the Company may, but is not obligated to, repurchase outstanding common stock in the open market from time to time provided that the Company complies with the prohibitions under its insider trading policies and the requirements of Rule 10b-18 of the Securities Exchange Act of 1934, as amended, including certain price, market value and timing constraints.
+Under the Stock Repurchase Program, the Company may, but is not obligated to, repurchase outstanding common stock in the open market from time to time provided that the Company complies with the prohibitions under its insider trading policies and the requirements of Rule 10b-18 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), including certain price, market value and timing constraints.
 The timing, manner, price and amount of any share repurchases will be determined by the Company's management, in its discretion, based upon the evaluation of economic and market conditions, stock price, capital availability, applicable legal and regulatory requirements and other corporate considerations.
-On October 26, 2020, the Board extended the Stock Repurchase Program through December 31, 2021, or until the approved dollar amount has been used to repurchase shares.
+On October 31, 2022, the Board extended the Stock Repurchase Program through December 31, 2023, or until the approved dollar amount has been used to repurchase shares.
 The Stock Repurchase Program does not require the Company to repurchase any specific number of shares and the Company cannot assure that any shares will be repurchased under the Stock Repurchase Program.
 The Stock Repurchase Program may be suspended, extended, modified or discontinued at any time.
-During the years ended December 31, 2020 and 2018, the Company repurchased 25,719 and 44,821 shares, respectively, of common stock on the open market for \$268 and \$582, respectively.
-The Company did not make any repurchases of common stock during the year ended December 31, 2019.
+During the year ended December 31, 2020 the Company repurchased 25,719 shares of common stock on the open market for \$268.
+The Company did not make any repurchases of common stock during the years ended December 31, 2022 and 2021.
 Refer to Note 8 for additional information concerning stock repurchases.

-Recent accounting pronouncements:
+Recent accounting pronouncement: